japila-books/apache-spark-internals/docs/shuffle/index.md

 # Shuffle System

-**Shuffle System** is a core service of Apache Spark that is responsible for shuffle block management.
+**Shuffle System** is a core service of Apache Spark that is responsible for shuffle blocks.

-The core abstraction is [ShuffleManager](ShuffleManager.md) with the default and only known implementation being [SortShuffleManager](SortShuffleManager.md).
+The main core abstraction is [ShuffleManager](ShuffleManager.md) with [SortShuffleManager](SortShuffleManager.md) as the default and only known implementation.

 [spark.shuffle.manager](../configuration-properties.md#spark.shuffle.manager) configuration property allows for a custom [ShuffleManager](ShuffleManager.md).